Narmer Palette: Scholarly debate

 The Palette has raised considerable scholarly debate over the years.
 In general, the arguments fall into one of two camps: scholars who believe that the Palette is a record of an important event, and other academics who argue that it is an object designed to establish the mythology of united rule over Upper and Lower Egypt by the king.

 It had been thought that the Palette either depicted the unification of Lower Egypt by the king of Upper Egypt, or recorded a recent military success over the Libyans, or the last stronghold of a Lower Egyptian dynasty based in Buto.
 More recently, scholars such as Nicholas Millet have argued that the Palette does not represent a historical event (such as the unification of Egypt), but instead represents the events of the year in which the object was dedicated to the temple.
 Whitney Davis has suggested that the iconography on this and other pre-dynastic palettes has more to do with establishing the king as a visual metaphor of the conquering hunter, caught in the moment of delivering a mortal blow to his enemies.
 John Baines has suggested that the events portrayed are "tokens of royal achievement" from the past and that "the chief purpose of the piece is not to record an event but to assert that the king dominates the ordered world in the name of the gods and has defeated internal, and especially external, forces of disorder".

 In popular culture

 The Narmer Palette is featured in the 2009 film Watchmen as one of the Egyptian objects that are present in Ozymandias's office.
 The Australian author Jackie French used the Palette, and recent research into Sumerian trade routes, to create her historical novel Pharaoh (2007).
-The Palette is featured in manga artist Yukinobu Hoshino's short story "The temple of El Alamein".
+The Palette is featured in manga artist Yukinobu Hoshino's short story El Alamein no Shinden.
 The Palette is also featured in The Kane Chronicles by Rick Riordan where the palette is fetched by a magical shawabti servant.
 In Ubisoft's 2017 game Assassin's Creed Origins, the Palette is mentioned as a trivia bit in loading screen tips.

 The Narmer Palette is a main plot point in Lincoln Child’s The Third Gate novel, in which they attempt to find the tomb of king Narmer in the Sudd.